Tegowalik/LEGO-Train-Elevator/README.md

 - The LEGO Powered Up remote is optional for fully automatic running, but required for manual modes and config mode.

+> For the Switch Hub, you additionally need 3 motors and 3 sensors in addition!

 Hub requirements:

 - The main motor hub and switch hub need six ports because the current programs use